|

 any one appearance for the characters.
 They can always be closer

 to the dream, or vision of what the story should look like.
+Of course, some of it's variation in the artist's

 mood, and I'm cool with that.
 Esa's an impressionist artist and